Spy Smasher (serial): Cliffhangers

-Chapter 11 has what film historians Harmon and Glut consider to be the "most unique chapter ending of them all": Spy Smasher is gunned down by enemy agents at point blank range and falls from the top of an office building to crash into the pavement below.
-In the resolution, the audience discover that Jack, Spy Smasher's brother, has knocked him out and stolen his costume.
+Chapter 11 has what film historians Harmon and Glut consider to be the "most unique chapter ending of them all": Spy Smasher is gunned down by enemy agents at point-blank range and falls from the top of an office building to crash into the pavement below.
+In the resolution, the audience discovers that Jack, Spy Smasher's brother, has knocked him out and stolen his costume.
 The real Spy Smasher turns up too late to save his twin.
-This is notable because in nearly every other chapter ending ever produced the person in danger manages to somehow survive.
+This is notable because in nearly every other chapter ending ever produced, the person in danger manages to somehow survive.